brendancooley/tpsp/tpsp.md

 I proceed in three steps to untangle power and preferences as determinants of trade policies.
 First, I model a coercive international political economy in which governments propose trade policies, observe others proposals, and choose whether or not to fight wars in bids to modify these.
 The model's equilibrium depends on a vector of parameters governing governments' preferences for protectionism and the effectiveness of military coercion.
 I then estimate these parameters by minimizing the distance between the model's predictions and observed policies.
 Finally, I answer the question posed here: how does military coercion affect trade policy?
 With estimates for the model's parameters in hand, this question can be answered by a simple counterfactual experiment — eliminate governments' military capacity, and recalculate the model's equilibrium.
 The difference between counterfactual equilibrium policies and the factual policies represents the net effect of military coercion on trade policy.

-Within the coercive international political economy, governments choose trade policies to maximize a combination of consumer welfare and trade policy rents.
+Within the coercive international political economy, governments choose trade policies to maximize a country-specific social welfare function.
 Each government's trade policy is a set of taxes, one for each importing country, imposed on imports.
 Notably, trade policies can be discriminatory, affecting certain source countries disproportionately.
 A model of the international economy connects trade policy choices to consumer welfare and trade flows, which determine the magnitude of rents available to governments.^[The model of the international economy is a variant of the workhorse model of @Eaton2002. @Costinot2015 study a broader class of structural gravity models that connect trade frictions (such as trade policy) to trade and welfare outcomes.]
 Each government is endowed with military capacity which can be employed in wars against other governments.
 Winning a war allows the victor to choose the trade policy of the defeated government.
 Counterfactual wars constrain threatened governments and affect their trade policy choices.
 The effectiveness of coercion, or governments' ability to project power, depends on the geographic distance between potential adversaries.

-Governments' ideal policies depend on their relative preference for consumer welfare versus rents.
+Governments' ideal policies depend on a country-specific parameter governing the ease with which policy distortions are converted into revenues.
 Governments' ability to influence the choices of others depends on the effectiveness of power projection over geographic space and the returns to military power preponderance.
 Preferences and the shadow of power are difficult to measure.
 However, researchers do observe proxies of governments' total military strength (military spending) and their trade policy choices.^[I use data on aggregate directed trade policy distoritions from @Cooley2019b, a companion paper to this study.
 These data are discussed in more detail below.]
 The model maps military strength and power and preference parameters to policy choices.
 With information about total military strength, I show that the model can be inverted to recover parameters that best explain governments' policy choices.

 Within-country variation in trade policy identifies the model.
 Consider the ideal set of trade policies of a government whose preferences are known.
 The policies that achieve this objective can be readily calculated given knowledge of parameters governing international economic relations.
 Policies adopted toward imports from countries that pose no military threat will reflect this objective.
 Conversely, the imports of threatening countries will encounter lower barriers to trade, in order to satisfy the threatener's war constraint.
 This favoritism is informative about the effectiveness of military threats.
 The level of barriers toward non-threatening countries is informative about the government's preferences.
 Differential responses to the same level of threat from different geographic locations identifies parameters governing the effectiveness of power projection across space.